Helen de Guerry Simpson: Youth and education

-Simpson was born in Sydney into a family that had been settled in New South Wales for over 100 years.
-Her great-grandfather, Piers Simpson, R.N., was associated with Sir Thomas Mitchell and her maternal grandfather, the Marquis de Lauret, settled at Goulburn some 50 years before her birth.
-Her father, Edward Percy Simpson, was a well-known solicitor at Sydney who married Anne de Lauret.
-Helen Simpson was educated at the Convent of the Sacred Heart, Rose Bay (now called Kincoppal-Rose Bay, School of the Sacred Heart) and at Abbotsleigh, Wahroonga and, in 1914, she went to France for further study.
+Simpson was born in Sydney.
+She attended the Convent of the Sacred Heart, Rose Bay (now called Kincoppal-Rose Bay, School of the Sacred Heart) and Abbotsleigh, Wahroonga.
 On returning to England she went to Oxford, reading French (1916-1917), at a time when women could study at Oxford but not receive degrees. in April 1918, she joined the WRNS to work in decoding as a senior section officer.
 In September 1919 she returned to Oxford to study music, and there became intensely interested in theatre, founding the Oxford Women's Dramatic Society and writing and publishing several plays.
 She was sent down in 1921 without completing her degree, apparently for breaking regulations prohibiting men and women students from acting together.

 Career as a writer

-Her first appearance in print was a slight volume of verse, Philosophies in Little, published at Sydney in a limited edition in 1921.
-It attracted little notice but was included by Percival Serle in his list of the more important volumes in his Bibliography of Australasian Poetry and Verse, published in 1925.
-Her play, A Man of His Time, based on the life of Benvenuto Cellini and written partly in blank verse, was performed by McMahon's repertory company at Sydney and published there by Angus & Robertson in 1923.
-Her first novel, Acquittal, appeared in London in 1925 and was followed by The Baseless Fabric (short stories) in 1925 and Cups, Wands and Swords (1927).
-The Women's Comedy (a play) was privately printed in 1926.

-Simpson visited Australia in 1927 and, in the same year, married Denis John Browne, F.R.C.S., a children's surgeon and a fellow Australian; Browne was a nephew of Thomas Alexander Browne, "Rolf Boldrewood".
-Mumbudget, a collection of Irish fairy stories, appeared in 1928 and was serialised on the BBC the following year.
-It was followed by The Desolate House (1929) and Vantage Striker (1931).
-These books were all capably written, but had comparatively little success.

 She was a member of the Detection Club and contributed to two of their round-robin works The Floating Admiral (1931) and Ask a Policeman (1933) and the creative non-fiction The Anatomy of Murder (1936).